Featured post

 Serve, garnished with coriander leaves.

-Friday 28 August 2015
+Friday, 28 August 2015

 Whole Moong & Whole Urad Dal Dosa / Uttapam (Green Gram & Black Gram Pancakes)

-These healthy and nutritious breakfast are just right to start your day.
+These healthy and nutritious breakfast are just perfect to start your day.
 They are made of whole moong dal, whole urad dal and brown rice.
-Some coriander stalks, ginger and green chilies are ground along with the lentils & rice to add some intense flavour to the dosa.
+Some coriander stalks, ginger and green chilies are ground along with the lentils & rice to add some intense flavor to the dosa.
 Chopped onions and idli podi (gun powder) too, can be sprinkled over the dosa while frying to make onion dosa / uttapams.
 Relish them hot with some coconut chutney and sambar.

 • 1/4 cup whole moong dal (green gram)